dscpe/dscpe.github.io/about.md

 redirect_from: /home/about/
 ---

-#### What is the DSPEP?
+#### What is the DSCPE?

-The Data Service Professional Education Program (DSPEP) fills a much-needed gap in professional development of practicing librarians.
+The Data Service Continuing Professional Education (DSCPE) fills a much-needed gap in professional development of practicing librarians.

-The objective of the program to train and develop a community of data service librarians.
+The objective of this professional education is to train and develop a community of data service librarians.
 The curriculum is designed as an eight-week online intensive learning experience geared towards preparing working professionals to provide needed data services.
-The DSPEP course delivery will involve online live sessions, remote self-paced learning, guest speakers, and capstone site mentors.
+The DSCPE course delivery will involve online live sessions, remote self-paced learning, guest speakers, and capstone site mentors.

 <br>